RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/GAS/README_GAS.md

 Make sure to handle authorization prompts from Google to allow the script to run and access the necessary services.

+## Integration Behavior with Complex Fields
+- **Linked Records:** This integration retrieves the Airtable Record ID of linked records instead of their display values.
+This approach facilitates more straightforward reporting and data management within Google Sheets, as Record IDs provide consistent references for data integration and updates.
+- **Array Fields:** Fields in Airtable that contain an array of records may be ignored or not returned by this integration.
+This simplifies the data structure for reporting purposes, as arrays can complicate data aggregation and visualization in Google Sheets.

 ## Security